whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-21-Rifle-Paper-Co-LeSportsac-Bag-Review.md

 date: 2015-05-21 12:49:39 -08:00
 ---

 <p>When I first got the email of the launch (you can read my post about it <a href="http://whatsupmailbox.com/products/RiflePaperCO-LeSportsac-Collaboration/">here</a>), I knew I had to buy one asap!
-I'm obsessed with <a href="www.riflepaperco.com">Rifle Paper Co.</a> and what better brand to collaborate with for bags then LeSportsac.</p>
+I'm obsessed with <a href="www.riflepaperco.com">Rifle Paper Co.</a> and what better brand to collaborate with for bags than LeSportsac.</p>

 <p>After going back and forth between a few of the bags, I finally decided on purchasing a bag and added a cosmetic bag at the last minute (of course).
 Shipping was fast since they use Priority Mail 2-business day, and I finally have my hands on them today, yay!</p>